Gabriel García Moreno

 Gabriel Gregorio Fernando José María García Moreno y Morán de Butrón (24 December 1821 – 6 August 1875), was an Ecuadorian politician and aristocrat who twice served as President of Ecuador (1861–65 and 1869–75) and was assassinated during his second term after being elected to a third.

+He has been described as a dictator and caudillo.
+García Moreno was a conservative and centralist who supported state building and strong executive power.
+He was involved in the Battle of Cuaspud (6 December 1863) alongside General Juan José Flores, where an unexpected Ecuadoran defeat ended their project of military and political consolidation, drastically reducing Ecuador’s army and weakening their centralization efforts.

-He is noted for his conservatism, Catholic religious perspective and rivalry with liberal strongman Eloy Alfaro.
-García Moreno was noted for efforts to economically and agriculturally advance Ecuador and for his staunch opposition to corruption.
+He is noted for his conservatism, nationalism, Catholic religious perspective and rivalry with liberal strongman Eloy Alfaro.

-Biography
+Early life

 Gabriel Garcia Moreno was born in 1821, the son of Gabriel García-Yangüas y Gómez de Tama, a Spanish nobleman, and María de las Mercedes Moreno y Morán de Butrón, a member of a wealthy aristocratic criollo family, descended from the first Conquerors and Spanish nobility arrived to South America, in Ecuador's main port, Guayaquil.
 Garcia y Gomez de Tama, his father, initially had invested in the shipping industry of the Viceroyalty of Peru (then a Spanish colony encompassing what is now Peru, Ecuador, and Bolivia) who moved to the New World in order to see his investment yield results.
-He died, however, when Garcia Moreno was a boy, leaving his upbringing to his devoutly Catholic mother.
-This rearing instilled in the young Garcia Moreno a devout sense of Catholic piety which would influence his later political activity as well as his private life.
-Garcia Moreno studied theology and law in the University of Quito.
+He died, however, when Garcia Moreno was a boy, leaving his upbringing to his devoutly Catholic Christian mother.
+He was tutored by a priest, Jose Betancourt.

+This rearing instilled in the young Garcia Moreno a devout sense of Christian piety which would influence his later political activity as well as his private life.
+At the age of 15, Garcia Moreno began to study theology and law in the University of Quito.
 Thinking he had a vocation to the priesthood, he received minor orders and the tonsure; but his closest friends and his own interests convinced him to pursue a secular career.
 Graduating in 1844, he was admitted to the bar.
 Starting his career as both lawyer and journalist (opposed to the Liberal government in power) he made little headway.
 In 1849, he embarked on a two-year visit to Europe to see first hand the effects of the 1848 revolution.

 He returned home to find his country in the grip of strident anti-clericals; he was elected a senator and joined the opposition.
 Although himself a monarchist (like the first President Juan José Flores) who tried to establish a "United Kingdom of the Andes" with the French Emperor's backing, he bowed to circumstances and allowed himself to be made president after a civil war the year after his return---so great had his stint as a senator made his reputation.

+President of Ecuador

+In 1859, he was chosen by the conservative junta to be president, amid civil war.